-No. Condition of Approval 453 - Detail Evidence 2023 Assessment Rating 2023 3.19 Directional pavement arrows shall be installed on all internal roads.
+No. Condition of Approval 453 (MOD 8, 22 May 2024) Evidence Assessment Rating 3.19 Directional pavement arrows shall be installed on all internal roads.
 Background (do not remove): Directional pavement arrows shall be installed on all internal roads.
-2023 - Status: Patrick periodically review the condition of direction arrows on roadways and scheduled repainting accordingly.
-Compliant 3.20 The design of all internal roadways shall be wide enough to accommodate through traffic and turning two-way traffic.
+Compliant 2024 - Status: Patrick periodically reviews the condition of direction arrows on roadways and scheduled repainting accordingly.
+3.20 The design of all internal roadways shall be wide enough to accommodate through traffic and turning two-way traffic.
 Background (do not remove): Through and turning two-way traffic accommodated.
-2023 - Status: No change.
+2024 - Status: No change.
 Compliant 3.21 The design of the truck marshalling areas, driveways, and sight distances shall comply with AS 2890.2-2002 Parking Facilities - Off-Street Commercial Vehicle Facilities.
-Background (do not remove): Applicable to construction period of the development etc. 2023 - Status: No change.
-Not Applicable 3.22 Vehicles associated with the development are not permitted to park, queue or stand on Penrhyn Road, Foreshore Road or the boat ramp car park and access road at any time.
-Background (do not remove): On 5 December 2018 Patrick advised DPE of their understanding this condition relates to an iteration of 'Penrhyn Road' which no longer exists.
+Background (do not remove): Applicable to construction period of the development etc. 2024 - Status: No change.
+Not Applicable 3.22 Vehicles associated with the development are not permitted to park, queue or stand on Penrhyn Road, Foreshore Road or the boat ramp car park and access Background (do not remove): On 5 December 2018 Patrick advised DPE of their understanding this condition relates to an iteration of 'Penrhyn Road' which no longer exists.
+Compliant road at any time.
 Penrhyn Road used to run west alongside the Penrhyn Estuary to the public boat ramp but, following the grade separation, the road was substantially reconfigured and the land that this condition to (being the old Penrhyn Road and the boat ramp) now forms part of the Hutchison Rail Terminal.
 It is noted the section of road more recently referred to as Penrhyn Road, at the time of issuing DA-453, was known as the 'Inter-Terminal Access Road'.
 Patrick advised this condition was replaced by DA-494 B2.18.
 DPE replied 7 December 2018 and advised no further questions at this stage.
-2023 - Status: No complaints relating to parking or queuing were raised during 2023.
-Compliant
+2024 - Status: No complaints relating to parking or queuing were raised during 2024. ino complaints relating to parking or queuing were raised during 2024.

 Document No:

-PBT_HSE_REP_11_02_07A_V01
+PBT_HSE_REP_11_02_08A_V01

 Report Version No.:

 1

 Page No.:

-57 of 95
+60 of 98